Rafael-BD/Constructo/README.md

 ## Known Issues

 - **Rate Limiting During Deep Reasoning:** When rate limiting is triggered during deep reasoning analysis, it may cause errors or infinite loops.
 Workaround: Increase rate limit thresholds or reduce analysis complexity.
 - **Command Output Handling:** Some commands may not have their output properly captured.
-Workaround: Use explicit output redirection.
-- **Concurrency Issues:** Multiple simultaneous operations may cause unexpected behavior.
-Workaround: Avoid running multiple instances.

 ## Development Status

 **Warning:** This project is still in active development and may contain bugs or incomplete features.
-It is not recommended for production use.
 Key considerations:

 - Always use in controlled environments
 - Keep `require_confirmation` enabled